azyferrari/marvelchar-visualization/README.md

 ## Acknowledgements
 The data used in this project is provided by [fivethirtyeight](https://github.com/fivethirtyeight/data/tree/master/comic-characters) and is publicly available on their GitHub repository.

+## Notes
+The result of visualization saved in visualization direcory.